kriggithub/corradar/README.md

 above and below, to see the approximate shape of the variable’s distribution.

-Corradar plots also are able to plot multiple groups of data on the same plot for comparison.
+corradar plots also are able to plot multiple groups of data on the same plot for comparison.

 ## Installation